cwinters/unretrofittable-201406/notes.md

 True, true.
 But could I sit a user of your domain down in front of fixtures and ask her to edit them?

 Of course not.
-Fixtures exist to stock you system with the bare minimum of data to get it working, and they work on a table by table basis.
+Fixtures exist to stock your system with the bare minimum of data to get it working, and they work on a table by table basis.